blacksun1/cv/src/cv.md

 ### Full stack web development

-* NodeJS full stack *(~2 years)* - NodeJS and front end.
+* NodeJS full stack *(~4 years)* - NodeJS and front end.
 Hapi, Code, Lab, Mocha, SinonJS, ChaiJS, MongoDB, AWS SQS, AWS SNS and AngularJS
 * Microsoft technologies full stack, ASP.Net MVC *(~6 years)*, ASP.Net *(~7 years)*, Classic ASP *(~15 years)*, VB 6 *(~8 years)*.
 Other related skills are nHibernate *(~1 year)*, MbUnit *(~2 years)*, DB Linq *(~2 years)*, WCF *(~4 year)*, Castle Windsor *(~1 year)* and RhinoMocks *(~3 years)*
+* Java and Kotlin full stack *(A bit)*
 * Ability to hand code to a very high standard in most web technologies such as &#8212; HTML *(~20 years)*, CSS *(~18 years)*, JavaScript *(~20 years)*, jQuery *(~8 years)*, XML/XSLT/XPATH *(~15 years)*, AngularJs *(6 months)*
 * Have used other development technologies such as Ruby, Python, PHP, Perl but will use - and learn if I need to - the best tool for the job
 * Have led application development through all stages of the software development life cycle.

 ### DevOps engineer

-* Administration of Linux servers using AWS EC2, Vagrant, AWS CloudFormation, TeamCity
+* Administration of Linux servers on Metal, AWS, Azure and Rackspace stacks
 * System administration of Windows NT 3.5 through to Window 2012 *(~20 years)* including IIS *(~19 years)*, MS SQL Server *(~19 years)*, MS Exchange *(~5 years)* and Hyper-V *(~5 years)*
-* Have built and supported CI pipeline's in CruiseControl.net, TeamCity and Jenkins.
-Jenkins and TeamCity work has included deployment of applications and infrastructure on AWS
+* Have built and supported CI pipeline's in CruiseControl.net, TeamCity, Jenkins and Visual Studio Team Services (Azure Devops).
+Jenkins and TeamCity work has included deployment of applications and infrastructure on AWS and metal.
+Azure devops has included deployment of applications and infrastructure on Azure
 * System administration of Unix systems including Linux and OpenBSD.
 Experience with supporting firewalls, DNS, Mail, Apache and CVS, SVN and GIT source control systems
-* Hosting managed through AWS, RackSpace, in house data centres and others
+* Hosting managed through AWS, Azure, RackSpace, in house data centres and others
 * Development mainly in Puppet, Ruby, NodeJS, Bash and PowerShell

 ## Employment History

+### Buddy Platform

+From July 2018&ndash;Present

+Specialising in full stack Java including DevOps:

+* React Native development
+* Backend Java
+* Scrum master
+* DevOps
+* Support

+**Main skills utilised**

+**Programming:** Java, Kotlin, React Native **DevOps:** Linux, Azure, VSTS (Azure Devops), Azure Kubernetes Service

 ### Sine Group Pty Ltd, Senior Software Engineer

-From January 2017&ndash;Present
+From January 2017&ndash;June 2018

 Specialising in full stack NodeJs: